Who Should Take the DUTCH Complete Hormone Test?

 Jasmine: Estrogen Dominance and Toxic Load

-Jasmine (age 29) suffered from PMS, painful periods, breast tenderness, and migraines.
+Jasmine (age 29) suffered from PMS, painful periods, breast tenderness, and hormonal migraines.
 The DUTCH Test revealed low progesterone, high estrogen, and poor detoxification.

 Outcome: By addressing estrogen dominance with herbs, supplements, and detox strategies, Jasmine saw significant improvements in her cycle and a dramatic reduction in migraines.